fuxoft/pusher/README.md

 If `no_age` is present, no message ages are returned.

-### download,[channel=ChannelId,]

-This is a special form of `get` command.
-When used, *only the message body* is returned, as a standard HTTP response.
-Mime-Type is not set. `download` automatically implies `autodelete`, `no_id` and `no_age` options. `download` automatically disables `all` option.
-For example:

-	curl 'myserver.com:8000/download,channel=MyChannel' -o data.bin'

-This shell command saves the first available message of channel MyChannel into file data.bin.

-If there is no message available in the specified channel, HTTP error 404 is returned.
-That means you can e.g. use the following command to wait until a message is available and then download it to file data.bin and continue script execution.

-	wget 'myserver.com:8000/download,channel=MyChannel' -o data.bin --retry-on-http-error=404 --tries=inf --wairetry=5

 ### delete=MsgId

 The message with id MsgId is deleted.
 "DONE" is returned.
 This command never returns errors (even if the message MsgId does not exist).

 ### unique_id

-This command returns a globally unique message id (which does not belong to any current or future message).
-The id is returned as a standard HTTP response body (see `download` above).
-All other parameters are ignored.
-Apart from the id itself, nothing else (e.g. "DONE") is returned.
+This command returns the string "ID", followed by a globally unique message id string (which does not belong to any current or future message).

 Note that the "uniqueness" is only true during the single Pusher session (unless you use the `persistent` command line option, explained below).